Compound of ten octahedra

 The compounds of ten octahedra UC15 and UC16 are two uniform polyhedron compounds.
 They are composed of a symmetric arrangement of 10 octahedra, considered as triangular antiprisms, aligned with the axes of three-fold rotational symmetry of an icosahedron.
 The two compounds differ in the orientation of their octahedra: each compound may be transformed into the other by rotating each octahedron by 60 degrees.

+For UC15, the convex hull of this compound is a nonuniform rhombicosidodecahedron.
+For UC16, the convex hull would be a nonuniform truncated icosahedron.